dirkx/DP-3T-Documents/impl/design-2-openssl-C/README.md

 ### Typical results

-Resulting file size: 8 - 40 Mbyte
+Resulting file size: 8 - 40 Mbyte (10-20% of the size of that many 256 bit hashes).

-Resulting scan times: < 0.1 second on an iPhone 5.
+Resulting scan times: < 0.3 second on an iPhone 5 for an naive implementation.

 This assumes that the false positives are kept lower than 1:1000 for actual individual match.